exercism/v3/languages/clojure/exercises/concept/basic-functions/.doc/introduction.md

 A Clojure function consists of 4 required parts:

 - The `defn` macro (or `def fn`).
-- The name of the functions being defined.
+- The name of the function being defined.
 - A vector of arguments that the function accepts.
 - The expressions which make up the function body.